RoyZhang7/kv-loadbalancer-nfv/README.md

   - Self-adaptive lossy counting
   - Basic fault tolerance without affecting performance(low priority)
   - TCP-based transmisson (low priority)

+## Usage

+**Not available for general user yet.**

+I will provide intruction on other system/platform on the planned releasing.

+This project requires installation of OpenNetVM(including DPDK).
+The easiest way to use it is creating a cluster with CloudLab profile.(strict to authroized academic user in US only).

 ## Project structure